ligolang/ligo/gitlab-pages/docs/faq/layout-comb-how.md

 the default.

-This is only a temporary solution, intended to let people easily migrate to LIGO 1.0.
-We would like to remove it eventually...
+This is only a temporary solution, intended to let people easily migrate to LIGO 1.0, which should be considered already deprecated as it will eventually be removed.

 ## What's the problem?